 The Medici had been a prominent family in the region for centuries.
 Their name suggests a relationship with medicine; perhaps an ancestor might have been a doctor.
 The later Medici were shrewd businessmen whose Medici Bank was the largest and most respected financial institution of the Renaissance.

 When Cosimo took control of the city, he maintained the appearance of republican government by appointing relatives and people he could control to important positions.
 And sure enough, when Cosimo died after thirty years in power, his son and grandson continued his policies.

 Cosimo’s grandson, Lorenzo, was not only a shrewd banker and clever politician; he was also a scholar and a poet.
 Under Lorenzo’s leadership, Florence became one of the most beautiful and prosperous cities on the Italian peninsula, as well as a center of the Renaissance.

 The Medici were patrons who funded artists and scientists.
 Lorenzo was a patron of Leonardo di Vinci.
 Galileo Galilei tutored several generations of Medici, though the family withdrew their financial support for the scientist when the church charged Galileo with heresy.

 The last Medici ruler died without an heir in 1737.
-Florence came under Austrian and later French control for more than a century.
+Florence then came under Austrian and later French control for more than a century.
 In 1861, the Florence briefly became the capital of the newly unified kingdom of Italy.
 Present-day metropolitan Florence is the dominant city of Tuscany and home to more than 1,500,000 people.

 Florence and the Italian Language

 In 1861, the newly united Italian government began a national literacy program to unify a kingdom with many languages and dialects.
 At the time, the citizens of every major Italian city spoke a different language.
 Even the new King, Victor Emmanuel, spoke either French, or Piedmont, a dialect of Italian spoken in northwest Italy.
-They declared the Tuscan dialect spoken in Florence—not the Latin dialect spoken in Rome—to be Italian, the national language of the Italy.